-Earthworks will include re-contouring, excavations for drainage reticulation, formation of building platforms, and roading.
+Earthworks will include re-contouring, excavations for drainage reticulation, formation of building platforms, roading and where applicable the construction of retaining walls.
 The site will contain specific erosion and sediment control measures suitable to control the Earthworks area.

 2.1.
 Geotechnical Investigation